 Sometimes the “value” is monetary; other times it is sentimental value that causes us to keep various items in our home.
 Either way, this is an important distinction when decluttering.

-Expensive things or very sentimental items should probably hold more precedence than dollar store items (assuming you actually use them, like them, and have a place to store them).
+Expensive things or very sentimental items likely hold more precedence than dollar store items (assuming you actually use them, like them, and have a place to store them).

 6. How much space does this item take up?

-It’s one thing to hang onto a few of your favorite baby clothes or special books… it’s another thing to hang on to your grandmother’s entire bedroom set.
+It’s one thing to hang onto a few of your favorite baby clothes or special books… it’s another thing to hang on to your grandmother’s entire set of bedroom furniture when you don’t have an extra room for it.

-The space something takes up is a HUGE factor in deciding if I hang onto an item or not.
-If the item is very large it needs to have a lot of value and use for me to be willing to hang on to it.
+The space something takes up should be an important factor in deciding to keep an item or not.
+If the item is very large, it should have significant value and use to warrant the space it takes away from other items/activities in your home.

 7. Is this a just-in-case item?

-My advice… get rid of these items if the “just-in-case” scenarios have never actually happened.
+My advice… declutter these items if the “just-in-case” scenarios have never actually happened.

 Also, refer to my next question.